ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

-It puts the recently gossiped transactions into a cache, so that, we do not have to re-send these transactions.
+It puts the recently gossiped transactions into a cache so that we don't have to re-send these transactions.
 Block builder also calls `RegossipTxs()` that will pop the transactions from mempool and gossip them even if they are in the cache.

 The actual transfer of transactions happens through the `sendTxs()` method.
-It then sends the transactions as bytes to the `avalanchego` service through `appSender` that is being provided to VM during initialization.
-The `avalanchego` then gossips the transactions to the subnet's validators.
+It then sends the transactions as bytes to the `avalanchego` service through `appSender` that is being provided to VM during initialization. `avalanchego` then gossips the transactions to the subnet's validators.

 ```go title="/blobvm/vm/network.go"
 func (n *PushNetwork) sendTxs(txs []*chain.Transaction) error {